A collection of recipes featuring some of the most popular, delicious and comforting Chinese breakfasts. Make-ahead tips are included.

 Probably the best way to enjoy hard boiled eggs!
 Chinese tea eggs are packed with great flavour and have a beautiful marble look.

-⭐️ Tip: Tea eggs can be kept in its steeping liquid for several days in the fridge.
-So it can be an instant dish to serve in the morning.
+⭐️ Tip: Tea eggs can be kept in the fridge for several days.
+So it makes an instant dish to serve in the morning.

 Dumplings are a great dish to have in the morning as it contains all the nutrients required to boost your energy for the day: protein, vegetable and starch all in one parcel.